Michigan Social Studies Standards

 Financial Investing – analyze the risks, expected rate of return, tax benefits, impact of inflation, role of government agencies, and importance of diversification when investing in financial assets.
 Investing101 Certification

 Protecting and Insuring – assess the financial risk of lost income, assets, health, or identity, and determine if a person should accept the risk exposure, reduce risk, or transfer the risk to others by paying a fee now to avoid the possibility of a larger loss later.
-Lesson – Renter’s Insurance
+Lesson – What’s Not Covered in Renter’s Insurance?

 Information Request